Communist Party of Bhutan (Marxist–Leninist–Maoist): History

 In the 1990s, Nepali-speaking Bhutanese peoples protested against the Bhutan government for democratization and language reforms.
 The government forcibly evicted the protesters, where they were put into refugee camps in eastern Nepal.
 Those who stayed have faced widespread discrimination.
 Inside the refugee camps, insurgent groups sprung up, including the Communist Party of Bhutan (Marxist–Leninist–Maoist).
 The CPB (MLM) was announced publicly on 22 April 2003, as stated on the website of the Communist Party of Nepal (Maoist)—now called Communist Party of Nepal (Maoist Centre), or CPN(M).

 The Royal Bhutan Army defused a bomb planted by the CPB (MLM) in Phuentsholing village, near the Bhutan–India border, on 25 April 2007.

 During Bhutan's transition to a constitutional monarchy in 2008, the CPB (MLM) insurgents carried out five explosions across Bhutan, including one in the capital Thimphu.
 They also declared the beginning of a "people's war".

 In March 2008, Bhutanese police killed five suspected CPB (MLM) insurgents and arrested seventeen more in various operations in the south.
 The CPB (MLM) ambushed six forest rangers, killing four and wounding two in Singye village, Sarpang District near Sarpang on 30 December 2008.

 A Bhutanese reporter was arrested in January 2009 after authorities suspected him of being a CPB (MLM) member.

-During the 16th South Asian Association of Regional Co-operation, security was tightened after threats by the CPB (MLM).
+During the 16th South Asian Association of Regional Co-operation meeting, security was tightened after threats by the CPB (MLM).